U.S. arrests four men in connection to 2017 Charlottesville rally

 Authorities decided the men's alleged activities could be prosecuted under a federal statute on riots, instead of laws prohibiting hate crimes, but Cullen said there may be other charges against them.

-Hundreds of people descended on Charlottesville in August 2017 to protest the removal of a statue honoring a commander of the Confederate Army, the losing side of the U.S. Civil War, in what was billed as a Unite the Right rally.
+Hundreds of people descended on Charlottesville in August 2017 to protest the removal of a statue honoring Robert E. Lee, a commander of the Confederate Army in the U.S. Civil War, in what was billed as a Unite the Right rally.

 At the time of the rally, President Donald Trump was condemned by Democratic and Republican political leaders for saying that "many sides" were to blame for the violence.